 The State-wide Homelessness Networks were established in 1996.
-They operate across Victoria in every Department of Health Human Services (DHHS) region and are funded DHHS to bring services together to share information, and identify common needs and gaps in homelessness service provision.
+They operate across Victoria in every Department of Families, Fairness and Housing (DFFH)region and are funded by DFFH to bring services together to share information, and identify common needs and gaps in homelessness service provision.

 The Networks assist in establishing and maintaining close working relationships between Homelessness & Family Violence Services and DHHS in order to promote and support the best possible responses to homelessness within a regional context.
 Each network is made up of members from homelessness and family violence agencies funded through the Specialist Homelessness Support (SHS) Program.